Brazzo978/T99w373-Research/README.md

 * Automatic reboot scheduler.
 * Connection watchdog with long boot grace for slow T99W373 WAN startup.
 * Tailscale WebUI helper.
 * Optional Dropbear SSH server.
-Installing SSH is strongly recommended(PLEASE DO INSTALL IT).
+Installing SSH is strongly recommended.
+Please do install it.
 * Optional `btop`.
 No working `htop` build was available during testing.

 The bundle does not set the APN.
 If the APN is not automatically inserted by the MBN configuration, please set it manually.
 Even if the GUI does not look responsive, push the APN setting anyway.

 ---

+## 📸 Photos / Working setup

+Below are a few pictures of the T99W373 running with this bundle.

+### Modem installed and running

+WIP

+### WebUI after installation

+WIP

+---

-## Research documentation
+## 📚 Research documentation

 The long technical history, PCIe/IPA bring-up notes, module lineage and intermediate experiments are kept in: